Seagate/cortx-motr/doc/HLD_Background_Scrub.rst

 - In case the total failures in a scrub group are more than the tolerance factor then make the available redundancy, parity in a parity group for instance, consistent with respect to the available data.

 Failure handling must be restricted to the relevant scrubbing operation without affecting other scrubbing operations in-progress.
 A failed scrub can be retried in further iterations.

+***************
+Scalability
+***************

+Major factor affecting data scrubbing operations are:

+- Number of storage devices in the given node

+- Amount of data stored in the devices

+- Concurrent normal operations

+- Frequency of corruptions reported

+- Mean time taken by scanner to scan all the data blocks on all the storage devices in a node.

+- Time taken by scrubber to process a scrub request